erdmsen/Jupyter-Lab-Silent-Start/README.md

       Set WShell = Nothing
     }

-(An advice place the script file where you will keep your notebooks) It is done, lab can be run directly with this file.
+It is done, lab can be run directly with this file.
 But if you need some nice shortcut for a pin to taskbar (this script can't be pinned directly) you need to use "wscript.exe" (a standart windows system file).
-Create the shortcut then write this into the target field of shortcut
+Create the shortcut then write this into the "Target" field of shortcut:

     {
     C:\Windows\System32\wscript.exe "C:\Python\nb\JLab_silent.vbs"
     }

+I would recommend for "Start In" field to choose a path where you will keep your notebooks or you can just place the script there.
 example:

 ![Screenshot 2022-01-02 150547](https://user-images.githubusercontent.com/56255271/147875191-6200f078-4664-4a80-8792-891db2019398.png)